vucml/online_experiments/experiments/README.md

 - At same time, repetitions may be required for category-cued recalls if free recall already touched on the word that would be cued by category.
 - Bonus logic need updating.
 - Launch configuration for debugging needs to be updated to use Live Server extension.
 Otherwise CORS issues will prevent loading of stimuli.
+- Duration until a recall cue expires needs to be set.
+Currently 60 seconds per event...